 Who should translate your website?

-- Hire a third-party translation company (or Language Service Provider, LSP)
+- A third-party translation company (or Language Service Provider, LSP)

 When looking to hire any of these, you’ll need to ensure they have a substantial portfolio of work that embodies the content niche you’re translating within.